Elizabeth F. Churchill: Career and research

 After her PhD she joined University of Nottingham as a postdoctoral researcher.
 In 1997, she moved to California, United States to join FXPAL where she formed and led their Social Computing Group.
 In 2004, Churchill joined Palo Alto Research Center (PARC).
 She joined Yahoo! in 2006 as a principal research scientist, where she formed and led the Internet Experiences Group in the Microeconomics and Social Systems division of Yahoo!
 Labs (which is now Yahoo!
 Research).
 Her group and research was multidisciplinary, addressing the intersection of computer science, cognitive and social psychology, design science, neuroscience, analytics, and anthropology.
-She was previously Director of Human Computer Interaction for eBay Research Labs in San Jose, CA. Currently, she is a Director of User Experience at Google in Mountain View, CA. In 2009, she was elected as the Executive Vice President of ACM SIGCHI on a joint ballot with Gerrit van der Veer, SIGCHI's president.
+She was previously Director of Human Computer Interaction for eBay Research Labs in San Jose, CA and she was a Senior Director of User Experience at Google in Mountain View, CA. She joined MBZUAI in 2024 as Department Chair and Professor of Human-Computer Interaction.
+In 2009, she was elected as the Executive Vice President of ACM SIGCHI on a joint ballot with Gerrit van der Veer, SIGCHI's president.

 Churchill is known for her work on Embodied Conversational Agents and co-edited a book of the same name, an area of HCI which uses computer generated embodied agents together with a model of gesture and facial expression to enable face-to-face speech communication with people.
 She is also known for her work on collaborative virtual environments, and on public displays and installations.
 In 2011, she co-edited a special journal issue on Feminism and HCI with Shaowen Bardzell at Indiana University Bloomington.
 Her most recent work focuses on design systems and on designer and developer tooling.

 Churchill has chaired and run the technical program in several top conferences and publishes regularly in top-tier academic journals and conferences in computer science, human-computer interaction, sociology, and related fields.
 Her work has appeared in various newspapers and magazines around the world including Scientific American and SFGate.